Fears of being priced out of Coney Island led to a standing-room-only crowd at the United Community Baptist Church at 2701 Mermaid Avenue last week.

 Assemblyman Alec Brook-Krasny was in Israel when the Bay News tried to contact him this week for a response.
 Staffers at his district office said that the assemblyman representing Coney Island and Dyker Heights wasn’t sure about the issue and didn’t want to take a position at this time.

-Coney Island CLEAR will hold their next meeting on June 12.
-The venue is to be determined.
-Call 718-996-5668 for more information.
+Coney Island CLEAR will hold their next meeting in June.
+Date and time to be determined.